pelson/pelson.github.io/content/field_notes/xkcd_font_pt4.md

 Author: Phil Elson

 In [part three]({filename}/field_notes/xkcd_font_pt3.md) of my XKCD font saga I generated several hundred glyphs as PPM images, and classified them with their associated character(s).
-In this installment, I will convert the raster glyphs into vector form (SVG) and then generate a rudimentary font using fontforge.
+In this instalment, I will convert the raster glyphs into vector form (SVG) and then generate a rudimentary font using fontforge.

 <!-- PELICAN_END_SUMMARY -->